lingble/unstructured-api-helm-chart/README.md

 To install the chart, follow these steps:

-1. Add the chart repository: `helm repo add unstructured-api https://kkacsh321.github.io/unstructured-api-helm-chart/`
+1. Add the chart repository: `helm repo add unstructured-api https://kkacsh321.github.io/unstructured-api-helm-chart`

+2. See the version of chart: `helm search repo unstructured-api`

-2. Install the chart: `helm install unstructured-api unstructured-api/unstructured-api`
+3. Install the chart: `helm install unstructured-api unstructured-api/unstructured-api -n <namespace>`

+4. or with a values file `helm install unstructured-api unstructured-api/unstructured-api -n <namespace> -f values.yaml`

 ## Usage